rwebaz/Law-Lessons-Project/README.md

-# Law-Lessons-Project
+# Law Lessons Project

-A Git Hub repo of Law lessons
+A GitHub repo of Law lessons that emphasize both the GFM and Kramdown engines